bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+  Simply put, class component need CCR (class, constructor, render) to be stateful.
+In the constructor, THIS.STATE must be setup the initial state is declared there.

 2. Describe the different phases of the component lifecycle.
+  -Component did mount: is the birth of the application and it represents the initial phase of the app -Component did update: is the when state or other parts of the application are updated with new data -Component did unmount: is the death of the app.
+It represents when the app is no longer running and rendering stuff to the DOM.

 3. Demonstrate an understanding of class component lifecycle methods.
+  -When an app starts up it is "mounting".
+Whatever initial elements need to be rendered will be rendered.
+As an app is interacted with by the user, if the data requested by the user changes then the app is "updating".
+After the app is no longer being used and is shutdown/closed by the user the app is considered "unmounted".

 4. Define stateful logic.
+  -Logic that does something with the state of the app even though the actions that are completed may not be visible to the user of the app.

 5. Describe how to test a React component with React Testing Library.
+  -You arrange what you want to test in the first part of your test.
+Then you "Act" by using get, find, and query methods.At the end ofyour test you "Assert" you expect to happen as a result of your test.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.